-3.9.13. additive
+3.9.1. additive

-a material that is added to an asphalt binder or asphalt mixture with the objective of altering its performance characteristics, workability, or ease of placement a collective term for mineral materials that vary in size and source, such as sand, gravel, and crushed stone, used with a binding medium, such as asphalt binder, to form asphalt mixtures or other compound materials also called bitumen, a dark brown or black cement-like residuum obtained from the distillation of suitable crude oils or derived from naturally occurring deposits, used to produce asphalt binder
+a material that is added to an asphalt binder or asphalt mixture with the objective of altering its performance characteristics, workability, or ease of placement a collective term for mineral materials that vary in size and source, such as sand, gravel, and crushed stone, used with a binding medium, such as asphalt binder, to form asphalt mixtures or other compound materials also called liquid asphalt, asphalt cement, or bitumen, a highly viscous liquid or semi-solid residue from petroleum refining used as the principal binding agent in asphalt mixtures, may include materials added to modify its original properties

-3.9.14. aggregate
+3.9.2. aggregate

-3.9.15. asphalt
+3.9.3. asphalt binder

-3.9.16. asphalt binder
+3.9.4. asphalt mixture

-also called liquid asphalt, asphalt cement, or bitumen, a highly viscous liquid or semi-solid residue from petroleum refining used as the principle binding agent in asphalt mixtures, may include materials added to modify its original properties a plant-produced composite material consisting of aggregates and asphalt binder, emulsified asphalt, or cutback asphalt that may also include other materials (see Table 1 in Annex 1 for a list of other materials)
+a plant-produced composite material consisting of asphalt binder, emulsified asphalt, or cutback asphalt and aggregates; the mixture may also include other materials (see Table 1 in Annex 1 for a list of other materials) [Source: ASTM D8-21, modified to specify plant-produced composite material]